jolly-hare/Advent-of-Code/README.md

 # Status
 Currently: 4 stars

+- [x] Create a template script to build from each day
+- [x] Create a "new day" script that creates a directory, files, and gets input

 # Why
 Starting with a blank state because I need the practice.
 I'll try to post my daily solutions if I find the correct answer(s).
 In later days, I may spend some time cleaning up past solutions to more optimized or elegant alternate solutions.